cakephp/docs/en/appendices/3-2-migration-guide.rst

 In the above code ``$time`` and ``$newTime`` are different objects.
 The ``$time`` object retains its original value, while ``$newTime`` has the modified value.
 See the :ref:`immutable-time` section for more information.
-You can also enable immutable datetime objects in your entities.
+As of 3.2, the ORM can map date/datetime columns into immutable objects.
 See the :ref:`immutable-datetime-mapping` section for more information.

 CorsBuilder Added